 Normally I shudder when someone asks me whether they can perform a task "with the click of a button."
 As you can see throughout this book, most processes take a couple of clicks.
 However, you can create custom commands to make ACT! run one of your favorite software programs or some of your customized reports and templates.
 Want to open Excel from ACT! with the click of a button?
 Add it to one of your ACT! menus or toolbars.
 Have you created some templates that you use repeatedly?
 You might want to think about adding those goodies to the Write menu.
+To add a custom command

 - 1. Right-click the toolbar and choose Customize. - 2.
-Click the Custom Commands tab (as shown in Figure 3-9) from the Customize Menus and Toolbars dialog box. - 3.
-Click the New button. - 4.
+Click the Custom Commands tab (as shown in Figure 3-5) from the Customize Menus and Toolbars dialog box.

+Figure 3-5: Make a custom command here.

+- 3. Click the New button. - 4.
 Type a name for the command in the Command Name field.